B1081 MERCURY - Temperature Damper Motor Circuit

 B1081:13 - Left Temperature Damper Motor: Circuit Open

-Labor: 1.0The cost of diagnosing the B1081 MERCURY code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+Labor: 1.0The cost to diagnose the B1081 MERCURY code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.